What do you need to cook perfect rice?

 There are many other brands including Aroma.

-This basic model does make good rice and great for those who will use it occasionally and even for those who eat rice every day.
+This basic model does make good rice and is great for those who will use it occasionally and even for those who eat rice every day.

 There are many other brands.